- Home

 Petful may earn a commission if you click on our links and make a purchase.
 This comes at no extra cost to you and helps us continue providing trusted pet product reviews.

-Solstice, my ruddy Abyssinian, is out of sorts these days.
-There are still a couple of kittens hanging around, waiting on their new homes, and they irritate the heck out of her.
+Solstice, my ruddy Abyssinian, is the textbook jealous cat.
+She is out of sorts these days because there are still a couple of kittens hanging around, waiting on their new homes, and they irritate the heck out of her.

 Solstice is lovable but high-strung and has a jealous streak wider than her body.
 She makes a point of snarling and hissing at the kittens if they so much as look at her.

 This is the kind of scenario that those of us with multi-cat households deal with daily.
-It’s an ever-shifting landscape, and we never know what’s going to pop up.
+It's an ever-shifting landscape, and we never know what is going to pop up.
+So do cats actually get jealous?
+Experts say yes, though it looks a lot different from human jealousy.
+And in a home with more than one cat, it can flare up fast.

 Sign up for expert-backed reviews and safety alerts all in one place.